defiyields/Samusky-Scrypto-Challenge/basket/README.md

 ### Staking

 Stakes are created using Samusky tokens and tracked using StakeReceipt nfts.
-They have a four stage life cycle: staking, staked, unstaking, unstaked.
+They have a four stage life cycle: staking, staked, unstaking, and unstaked.
 This life cycle is necessary because staking and unstaking must occur at rebalance to prevent gaming the mechanism.
 Stakes have an amount and a weight.
 When a stake is first created the amount is set to the amount of tokens being staked.
 At the transition to being staked the weight is calculated using this amount and the current state of the stake pool:
 ```
 s = amount
 S = stake pool amount